opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/lb_loadbalancer_v3.md

   `true`: Enable deletion protection.
   `false` (default): Disable deletion protection.

+* `tags` - (Optional, Map) Tags key/value pairs to associate with the load balancer.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: